junkurihara/experimental-resolvers/README.md

 # Experimental resolvers of DNSCrypt v2 and relays of PoC &mu;ODNS

 This repo provides lists of experimental resolvers and relays for our experimental project called **&mu;ODNS** that is a **multiple-relay-based anonymization protocol for DNS queries**.
-Servers listed in this repo have been deployed with our PoC implementation given in [here](https://github.com/junkurihara/dnscrypt-proxy-modns).
+Servers listed in this repo have been deployed with our PoC implementation given [here](https://github.com/junkurihara/dnscrypt-proxy-modns).

 Our &mu;ODNS has been designed to protect user privacy in DNS even if a relay(s) collude with a resolver(s), which cannot be solved in existing DNS anonymization protocols.
 For the detailed information of &mu;ODNS, please refer to our concept paper below: